Vaginal discharge: what are the secretions of the vagina?

 Lochia

-Lochia is postpartum bleeding that occurs before the return of childbirth and the return of menstruation.
-This vaginal blood loss can last for several weeks after delivery, while residual tissue and mucous membrane are evacuated.
-You should not be concerned as long as the volume gradually decreases.
+Lochia corresponds to post-delivery bleeding, which occurs before the return of childbirth and menstruation.
+This vaginal blood loss can last for several weeks after childbirth, while residual tissues and mucous membrane are evacuated.
+There's no need to worry as long as the volume gradually diminishes.

 Vaginal discharge FAQ